CoQ10’s Health Benefits for your Energy, Heart, and Eyes

 - All healthy adults should get at least 100 mg/day

-- For individuals with heart disease, I recommend: 300 mg/day
+- For individuals with heart disease, we recommend: 300 mg/day

 - If you don’t have heart disease, but you’re considered at risk, at least 120 mg/day